emilysturdivant/pol_v2/README.md

 # Pollinators of Mexico

-Renovated processing for pollinators of Mexico project (new version of repo [polinizadores](https://github.com/emilysturdivant/polinizadores))
+Exploring the dynamic between pollinators and conservation land.
+This is a new and reduced version of the processing in [polinizadores](https://github.com/emilysturdivant/polinizadores).

 ### Inputs: